 That’s not to say that the UK is perfect.
 There is much work still to do.

-A big reason for this view is that different member states are given different voting weights – one person’s vote is often worth more than another’s.
-In that respect, it is similar to the US’s Electoral College system.
+A big reason for this is that different member states are given different voting weights – one person’s vote is often worth more than another’s.
+In that respect, it is similar to the US Electoral College, which I think is also flawed.
 I once posted about the Maltese Anomaly.

-However, I was strongly in favour a close relationship with the EU, and I talk about how a future might look, including posts about a possible customs union and the UK’s ongoing deal with the EU, and about how my idea would sideline the need for an Irish Backstop.
+However, I was strongly in favour a close relationship with the EU, and I talk about how a future might have looked, including posts about a possible customs union and the UK’s ongoing deal with the EU, and about how my idea would sideline the need for an Irish Backstop.

 For the longest time, there were calls for a re-run of the referendum, in fact this was my disagreement with the Green Party.
-This campaign was called the People’s Vote, as if somehow the previous vote had not been a people’s vote, and I was strongly opposed.
+This campaign was called the People’s Vote, as if the previous vote had not been a people’s vote.
+I was strongly opposed.
 I believe in using referendums heavily to decide issues, and that each one must be binding.
 So I think it was correct that the Brexit vote was carried through.
 We cannot just ignore results which go against us.

 The Role of the State

 I once wrote an essay on the subject of Public Ownership.

-Especially as I now work directly for a charity, I have a personal interest in the field, and I once wrote an essay exploring the role of charities.
+Especially as I now volunteer, I have a personal interest in the role of charities.